-“Intentional interference with prospective economic relations” is a type of unfair business practice that occurs when someone intentionally interferes with an established business relationship through unlawful or wrongful means (as compared to fair competitive practices).
+“Intentional interference with prospective economic advantage” is a type of unfair business practice that occurs when someone intentionally interferes with an established business relationship through unlawful or wrongful means (as compared to fair competitive practices).

-California’s law against intentional interference with prospective economic relations” is also referred to sometimes as:
+The tort is also referred to sometimes as:

-- Intentional interference with prospective economic advantage,
+- Intentional interference with prospective economic relations,

 - Intentional interference with prospective business advantage,